There is a lot of misconception around lactose intolerance and dairy sensitivity, here’s the difference:

 |Milk||Almond milk, hazelnut milk, rice milk, quinoa and chia seed milk, coconut milk|

 |Cheese||Raw cashew cheese|

 |Butter||Coconut oil/Coconut Butter|

 |Ice cream||Coconut/Almond ice cream, banana ice cream|

 What to avoid if sensitive to whey or casein

 Dairy milk of any kind (including A2, goat milk and lactose free).
 Any type of dairy cream, cheese, dairy yoghurt, butter, any food that has milk solids, milk products listed as an ingredient.
 Be aware of dairy hidden in sauces, chocolates, cakes, biscuits, muffins etc. Remember wine is often finished off with milk products used to clarify the wine.
 (Some organic products don’t use milk).

-At the Informed Health Nutritional Wellbeing Centre, we specialise in helping people heal their digestive system and change their diet to a healthy and yummy dairy free diet, ensuring you don't end up with any nutrient deficiencies, you will feel so much better you will wonder why you didn't do it earlier!
+At Informed Health Nutritional Wellbeing, our online Nutritionists specialise in helping people heal their digestive system and change their diet to a healthy and yummy dairy free diet, ensuring you don’t end up with any nutrient deficiencies, you will feel so much better you will wonder why you didn’t do it earlier!